bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 			Example: 	CustomerDataConverter, AddressPopulator

 A common guideline is to always use a converter rather than directly using a populator when converting.
 All populators can be injected into a converter as they will all be called sequentially without needing to call each one individually.
+Alternatively, the conversion logic can be included in the converter itself, though that is not the preferred option

 	Example:		<bean id="carouselProductConverter" parent="defaultProductConverter">
 						<property name="populators">